lKvasiKl/intexsoft-backend/README.md

 + Node.js v16.18.0;
 + Npm v8.19.2;
 + Docker v20.10.17 and docker-compose v1.29.2;
-+ `.env` file in root project directory, which must contain port, secret key for tokens generatin, TTL for tokens and database url, like this:
++ `.env` file in root project directory, which must contain server port, secret key for tokens generatin, TTL for tokens and database url, like this:

     ```
     PORT = your_server_port